zerd90/Mp4ParseLib/README.md

 3. get information of every sample or chunk
 4. get data of any sample

-You can get the usage from samples/
+You can get the usage from sample code under samples